amvardo/amvardo/README.md

 ### Hi there 👋

-In my personal profile 🔭 - Coding template & Elegant solutions.
+In my personal profile 🔭 - Useful service solutions & projects.
 <!--
 In repository "prilavok" - Food tech solutions.
 In repository "kiteka-dev" - Project for inspired people and progress solutions.